 This may be a sort of "homage" to this trope but due to the subject matter of the film, it may be trying to justify the implications of this trope.

-In the 1972 made-for-tv disaster movie, Short Walk To Daylight, nine characters are introduced in the subway car, five men and four women.
-An unnamed train conductor dies buried in rubble after an earthquake has hit, while later a junkie acts irrational while going through withdrawal and throws himself on the subway's third rail as all the characters try finding a way out, electrocuting himself.
-Later on, the tunnels are being flooded and the survivors must cross the huge leak, where the other train conductor (the only character who didn't know how to swim) falls in the water and is swept away.
+In the 1972 made-for-tv disaster movie, Short Walk To Daylight, nine characters, five men and four women are introduced in a subway car before a big earthquake hits, leaving them trapped underground.
+The unnamed train conductor dies from injuries after being buried in rubble.
+Later on, as the remaining eight try finding a way out, a junkie acts irrational while going through withdrawal after he and his girlfriend have separated from the others to go their own way, and throws himself on the subway's third rail, electrocuting himself.
+Afterwards, the tunnels are being flooded and the survivors must cross the huge leak, where the train's motor man (the only character who didn't know how to swim) falls in the water and is swept away.
 After one more obstacle, the rest of the survivors finally find an exit, with three out of five men dying, and all four women surviving.